Fusarium: Species

-Etymology

-The name of Fusarium comes from Latin fusus, meaning a spindle.

 Pathogen

 The genus includes a number of economically important plant pathogenic species.

 Fusarium graminearum commonly infects barley if there is rain late in the season.
 It is of economic impact to the malting and brewing industries, as well as feed barley.
 Fusarium contamination in barley can result in head blight, and in extreme contaminations, the barley can appear pink.
 The genome of this wheat and maize pathogen has been sequenced.
 F. graminearum can also cause root rot and seedling blight.
 The total losses in the US of barley and wheat crops between 1991 and 1996 have been estimated at $3 billion.

 Fusarium oxysporum f.sp. cubense is a fungal plant pathogen that causes Panama disease of banana (Musa spp.), also known as fusarium wilt of banana.
 Panama disease affects a wide range of banana cultivars, which are propagated asexually from offshoots and therefore have very little genetic diversity.
 Panama disease is one of the most destructive plant diseases of modern times, and caused the commercial disappearance of the once dominant Gros Michel cultivar.
 A more recent strain also affects the Cavendish cultivars which commercially replaced Gros Michel.
 It is considered inevitable that this susceptibility will spread globally and commercially wipe out the Cavendish cultivar, for which there are currently no acceptable replacements.

 Fusarium oxysporum f. sp. narcissi causes rotting of the bulbs (basal rot) and yellowing of the leaves of daffodils (Narcissi).

 In 2021 it was discovered that Fusarium xyrophilum was able to hijack a South American species of yellow-eyed Xyris grass, creating fake flowers, fooling bees and other pollinating insects into visiting them, taking fungal spores to other plants.